vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 10. Read the Visor documentation
 While Visor is optional, it is recommended that you install and use Visor to simplify protocol upgrades.
-The visor is responsible for restarting the network during a restart with the protocol upgrade procedure.
+Visor is responsible for restarting the network during a restart with the protocol upgrade procedure.

 - [See the Visor code ↗](https://github.com/vegaprotocol/vega/tree/develop/visor)
 - [Read the Visor documentation ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#readme)